Face Off (Breaking Bad): Plot

-Walter White removes the bomb from Gus Fring's car and asks Jesse Pinkman if he knows of a place Gus frequents that does not have security cameras.
+Walter White removes the bomb from Gus Fring's car and asks Jesse Pinkman if he knows of a place Gus frequents that does not have security cameras and is not well-guarded.
 Before Jesse can think of one, he is approached and interrogated by two detectives concerned about his knowledge of ricin.
-When Saul Goodman arrives as Jesse's lawyer, Jesse tells him of a potential location that Gus goes to that is not well guarded: Hector Salamanca's retirement home, the Casa Tranquila.
+When Saul Goodman arrives as Jesse's lawyer, Jesse tells him of a potential location: Hector Salamanca's retirement home, Casa Tranquila.

-Walt visits Hector and offers him a truce via an opportunity to kill Gus as revenge.
+Walt visits Hector and offers him a truce via an opportunity to kill Gus as revenge for wiping out the Salamanca family.
 Hector asks to speak with the DEA but rather than disclosing anything, simply insults them (by spelling out S-U-C-K-M-Y and F-U-C on a letter board).
-However, Gus believes Hector is going to the DEA to tell them about his true identity and visits Hector to kill him, as Walt anticipated.
-Tyrus Kitt inspects Hector's retirement home room for any traps but finds nothing.
-Gus enters and admonishes Hector for supposedly being a coward, and prepares to kill him via lethal injection.
-However, Hector looks up at Gus for the first time in years, with a helpless expression, and Gus is shocked.
-Hector then breaks out into a rage, smiling and repeatedly ringing his bell, detonating the bomb underneath his wheelchair.
-The explosion kills him and Tyrus.
-Gus walks out of the room with his face half blown off, before dying.
+However, just as planned, Gus believes Hector is going to the DEA to be an informant; Gus visits Hector to personally assassinate him.
+Tyrus Kitt inspects Hector's retirement home room for any traps and finds nothing.
+Gus enters and admonishes Hector for his supposed cowardice, and prepares to kill him via lethal injection.
+However, Hector furiously looks up at Gus for the first time in years, leaving Gus shocked.
+Hector repeatedly rings his bell, detonating Walt's bomb, which is hidden underneath his wheelchair.
+The explosion kills Hector and Tyrus, and Gus walks out of the room with his face half blown off, taking a moment to straighten his tie before collapsing dead on the floor.

 Walt hears the news of the explosion on the radio and is relieved.
-Jesse is released from police custody but is forced to cook meth at the lab at gunpoint.
-Walt heads to the lab, kills Gus' two henchmen stationed there, and frees Jesse.
+Jesse is released from police custody but is kidnapped and forced to cook meth at the lab at gunpoint.
+Walt heads to the lab, kills Gus's two henchmen stationed there, and frees Jesse.
 Knowing that Hank Schrader is closing in on the lab, Walt and Jesse burn it down.

-Later, Jesse tells Walt that Brock Cantillo will live and that he was poisoned by lily of the valley berries, which children sometimes eat because of their sweet taste.
+Later on the top floor of the hospital parking garage, Jesse tells Walt that Brock Cantillo will live and that he was poisoned by lily of the valley berries, which children sometimes eat because of their sweet taste.
 Although Jesse questions killing Gus, since Gus never poisoned Brock after all, Walt assures Jesse that it had to be done.
-Walt calls Skyler White, who is—along with the rest of the family, still under lockdown-learning of the explosion from the news.
+Walt calls Skyler White, who is—along with the rest of the family, still under lockdown—learning of the explosion from the news.
 Skyler asks Walt if he had caused the explosion and what happened, to which he simply replies, "I won".
-The episode ends with a shot of a lily of the valley plant in Walt's backyard, revealing that it was indeed Walt who poisoned Brock.
+As Walt drives down from the top floor of the hospital parking garage, he passes Gus' still abandoned Volvo station wagon (with the Pollos Hermanos logo hanging from the rear view mirror) from his previous aborted attempt to kill Gus.
+The episode ends with a shot of a lily of the valley plant in Walt's backyard, revealing that it was Walt who had poisoned Brock.